 - we are not liable to the extent that our mistake results from something you do or fail to do (such as giving us the wrong information, or not giving us information at the time we ask for it);

 - if others are also responsible for your loss, our liability is limited to our fair share of the proportion which is found to be fairly and reasonably due to our fault, whether or not you are able to recover the rest from the others.
 We shall not be liable to pay you the proportion which is due to the fault of another party.
-This clause is subject to the minimum £3 million restriction on limiting liability prescribed by the Solicitors Regulation Authority;

 - we shall not be liable for any loss arising from or connected with our compliance with any statutory obligation which we may have, or reasonably believe we may have, to report matters to the relevant authorities under the provisions of the money laundering legislation;